 Wildlife Hazard Management Programme is designed and implemented for each airport operated by Fraport Greece, in compliance with regulatory framework and tailor made to the local environmental conditions.
-Aktion Airport and Chania Airport "loannis Daskalogiannis" are excluded as per the provisions of the Concession Agreement.

 Wildlife hazard identification, assessment and management on and off-airport aims to reduce the presence of species constituting a risk to flight safety.
 Understanding of how each species use habitat is key for the development of an effective wildlife hazard management programme as well as for biodiversity conservation initiatives.